AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/DocumentVersions/DocumentVersionsHeader.md

 DocumentVersions.DocumentVersionsHeader Method
 ==============================================
-AutomationML 2.1 APIGet the Additional Information XML-Node from the CAEXFile, which represents the Document Versions node.
+Get the Additional Information XML-Node from the CAEXFile, which represents the Document Versions node.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)